stevefarra/ec-stingy/spice/README.md

 [`AD8232.asy`](spice/AD8232.asy) - An LTspice symbol for the AD8232.

 [`AD8232_cm.asc`](spice/AD8232_cm.asc) - An LTspice schematic for the AD8232 in the cardiac monitor configuration specified in the datasheet.
-This file contains
+This file contains simulation commands for both frequency and transient analyses.

 Plot of the simulated signal being input to the AD8232:
 ![Raw ECG](../docs/visuals/ecg_raw.png)